PolecatWorks/hams/README.md

 A library written in rust to implement kubernetes lifecycle interfaces.
 It is written as a shared object so that it can be utilised by many languages.

+# Update Shared Object

+When you have created your shared object lib you may need to update it with rpath pattern to allow it to be used in a generic location (eg relative to the binary)
+This is the command for OSX

+    install_name_tool -id @loader_path/lib/libhams.dylib target/debug/libhams.dylib

 Typical usages are:
 * Rust
 * Python